cyseckev/CySecKev/README.md

 ## 🚀 Vision
 > _"Security is not a destination – it’s a discipline.
-> Every line of code, every packet, every system must be hardened."_
+> Every line of code, every packet, every system must be hardened - continuously!"_

 ---